If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 Create a Business Members Group

-Another option would be to create a group for business people and allow them to meet monthly or quarterly to exchange business cards, share information and network, You can also use this group to develop and train others on business skills.
+Another option would be to create a group for businesspeople and allow them to meet monthly or quarterly to exchange business cards, share information, and network.

-Try to make sure that the group understands the expectation to keep to themselves and not impose sales on church members outside of this group.
+Try to ensure that the group understands the expectation to keep to themselves and not impose sales on church members outside of this group.

 How does your church handle these kinds of requests?